julianchurchill/text-adventure/README.md

     - DONE Fisherman - "That seems a bit drastic!"
     - DONE Goober - "Perhaps something more delicate would help here, like a nice sign post.
 Otherwise you're likely to make fish pate."
     - "I don't think she'd take kindly to that."
-  - Dung and poorly man "You feel rather inept at putting dung on a man's head, smearing it casually over his forehead you step back and decide you'd better not go any further.
+  - DONE Dung and poorly man "You feel rather inept at putting dung on a man's head, smearing it casually over his forehead you step back and decide you'd better not go any further.
 Perhaps you need some help?"
-  - Dung and muck seller "You think she's already got enough of that on her."
+  - DONE Dung and muck seller "You think she's already got enough of that on her."
-  - Dung and mushrooms "The mushrooms have done all the growing their going to do."
+  - DONE Dung and mushrooms "The mushrooms have done all the growing their going to do."
+  - DONE Wyrm's Tongue Powder and Bella - "You throw the powder at Bella which covers here in red and makes her sneeze.
+Besides that she seems no more incapacitated than before and now you have a little less powder."
+  - DONE Kris knife and Bella - "You thurst the knife forward towards the witch but it glances off her to one side, as though you hit the underside of a protective frying pan."
+  - DONE Yak zapper and Barry Wight "Electricity lights up the wight and makes his hair stand on end.
+He grins at you inanely, giving you a cheeky wink which makes you think he liked it a little too much."
+  - DONE Sticky stick beast and Barry Wight "You poke and prod but to no avail, the stick beast is going floppy and Barry Wight will not yield."
+  - Sleepy stick beast and whirligig's mace
-  - Mop and parsnips, parsnips and mop, mop and turnip, turnip and mop - all should suggets the correct order to put them together
+  - Mop and parsnips, parsnips and mop, mop and turnip, turnip and mop - all should suggest the correct order to put them together
   - Glasses and Larry, yak, bank teller
+  - Yak zapper and Quaternius, Tempus and Rasticlan
   - Yak zapper and frank, bank teller, larry, scabby mary
-  - Sleepy stick beast and whirligig's mace
-  - Sticky stick beast and Barry Wight "You poke and prod but to no avail, the stick beast is going floppy and Barry Wight will not yield."
-  - Yak zapper and Barry Wight "Electricity lights up the wight and makes his hair stand on end.
-He grins at you inanely, giving you a cheeky wink which makes you think he liked it a little too much."
-  - Wyrm's Tongue Powder and Bella - "You throw the powder at Bella which covers here in red and makes her sneeze.
-Besides that she seems no more incapacitated than before and now you have a little less powder."
-  - Kris knife and Bella - "You thurst the knife forward towards the witch but it glances off her to one side, as though you hit the underside of a protective frying pan."
 - Add embedded images at suitable places with <img src=""/> tags
   - DONE Spiky-toothed goober (large vicious fish)
   - DONE Portcullis